kkostenkov/til/books/GreatBossDeadBoss_Immelman.md

 ## Tribal dimensions
 1. Individuals are socially, emotionally and psycologically defined by their tribal membership.
-1. Individuals act to reinforce their security when under threat. (individuas security)
+1. Individuals act to reinforce their security when under threat. (individual security -> IS)
 1. Individuals act to reinforce their self-worth when their security is not under threat.
-(Individual value)
+(Individual value -> IV)
 1. Tribes act to secure their self-preservation when their security is under threat.
-(Tribal security)
+(Tribal security -> TS)
 1. Tribes act to reinforce their self-worth when their security is not under threat.
-(Tribal value)
+(Tribal value -> TV)

-Individual value - IV   Individual security - IS Tribal value - TV
-Tribal security - TS

 The continuous interplay between individual security and value on the one hand, and tribal security and value on the other, determines both tribal and individual motivation.

- \+ tribal security  -
+#### Secutity

 |      | TS +    | TS-     |
 | ---- | ------- | ------- |
 | IS + | IS+ TS+ | IS+ TS- |